-Preparation for entrance into a science, technology, engineering or mathematics (STEM) career.
-Topics to be covered include curricula vitae preparation, interviewing skills, career options and the role of faith in STEM careers.
-Prerequisite: BIOL 152, CHEM 152, CSCI 336, MATH 182 or PHYS 152
+Preparation for entrance into a science, technology, engineering, or mathematics (STEM) career.
+Topics include curricula vitae preparation, interviewing skills, career options, and the role of faith in STEM careers.
+Prerequisite: BIOL 152, CHEM 152, CSCI 336, MATH 182, or PHYS 152

-THEL 111 College Christian Apologetics 3-WSP
+THEL 111 College Christian Apologetics

 Examines historical claims and questions raised by the Christian faith.
 Students explore and assess various approaches to making theological responses to issues within the Church and culture that challenge or otherwise affect Christianity.
-Taught at participating high schools to their selected, qualified students.
+Taught at participating high schools to selected, qualified students.
 Can be used toward a Theology major or minor.